EcmaTC53/spec/docs/Hardware Components/sensors/Magnetometer-Honeywell-HMC5883.md

 ### Properties of Sample Object
-`HMC5883` implements a `Magnetometer` sample object to include the following properties.
+`HMC5883` implements the sample object defined by the `Magnetometer` Sensor Class.

 | Property | Description |
 | :---: | :--- |
-| `x` | A number representing the magnetic field of the X-axis in Tesla.
+| `x` | A number that represents the sampled magnetic field around the x axis in microtesla.
-| `y` | A number representing the magnetic field of the Y-axis in Tesla.
+| `y` | A number that represents the sampled magnetic field around the y axis in microtesla.
-| `z` | A number representing the magnetic field of the Z-axis in Tesla.
+| `z` | A number that represents the sampled magnetic field around the z axis in microtesla.

 ### Copyright notice

-© 2021 Moddable Tech, Inc.
+© 2021-2022 Moddable Tech, Inc.